 f14_airframe.slx and highlights the model block

-a.
-To display the Classification labels associated to each file in the dependency graph, expand the Views gallery and click Classification.
+1. To display the Classification labels associated to each file in the dependency graph, expand the Views gallery and click Classification.

 vertical_channel.slx is now colored by label Classifications.

-b.
-Identify the tests affected by your change.
+2. Identify the tests affected by your change.

-In the graph, there are two Design files and one Test file impacted by the changes you made to
+The graph shows two Design files and one Test file impacted by the changes you made to

 f14_airframe_test.m is the test you need to run to validate the design changes.